Marcus A. Volz – Market & Search Intelligence Advisor

 Economist.
 Over 20 years working at the intersection of market intelligence, language and digital strategy — across Europe, Latin America and North America.

-Before focusing on international market assessment, I spent more than 15 years in content localisation: Konrad-Adenauer-Stiftung, Counter Extremism Project, international universities and brands across Europe and Latin America.
-That work built a precise understanding of how markets operate through language and meaning — not just through data points.
+Before focusing on international market assessment, I spent more than 15 years in content localisation, specialist translation, semantic content and international project environments: corporate, academic, cultural and institutional contexts across Europe and Latin America.
+That work built a precise understanding of how markets operate through language, source credibility and meaning — not just through data points.

 I have been based in Argentina since 2006.
 That is not a footnote — it is the foundation of my LATAM competence.
-Argentina, Brazil, Uruguay, Paraguay: I know these markets from direct project work and on-the-ground networks, not desk research.
-I can tell when a market assumption does not match reality — and I say so.
+Argentina, Brazil, Uruguay, Paraguay and neighbouring markets are not abstract target regions to me.
+I know how assumptions shift when they meet local terminology, institutions, distribution structures, trust signals and on-the-ground reality.

 On the European side, I work with companies and agencies navigating the EU–LATAM corridor, the European internal market and North American expansion.
 Working across these market interfaces is what gives the work its edge.